sheikhmdsamiul/Job-Proposal-Generator/README.md

 - Add a lightweight web UI to compose job postings and view generated proposals.
 - Add profile versioning and support for multiple profiles/collections.

-Contact
-If you want me to: start the server here, run `example_usage.py` and capture logs, or add a small UI to the repo — tell me which and I'll proceed.